kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 Yes, it will increase the size of existing API objects only when the `.spec.successPolicy` is set.

 - API type(s): Job
-- Estimated increase in size: `.spec.successPolicy.criteria.succeededIndexes` field are impacted.
+- Estimated increase in size: `.spec.successPolicy.rules.succeededIndexes` field are impacted.
 In the worst case, the size of `succeededIndexes` can be estimated about 64KiB (see [Risks and Mitigations](#risks-and-mitigations)).

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?